Javascript is not enabled.

 Anxiety, depression and anger are all risk factors

-There’s also overlap or co-occurrence of different emotional states and conditions, Contrada says.
+There’s also overlap or co-occurrence of different emotional states and conditions, Contrada said.
 Anxiety problems often co-occur with depression, which often co-occurs with anger problems, which often co-occur with having been exposed to trauma.

 Unlock Access to AARP Members Edition